Skip to main content

 It protects individuals from discrimination based on disability and requires that any medical inquiries or examinations, such as those in a wellness program, be part of a voluntary program.
 The Equal Employment Opportunity Commission (EEOC), which enforces the ADA, has historically scrutinized wellness incentives to ensure they do not become so high that they render a program involuntary for someone with a medical condition.

 GINA extends these protections to genetic information, strictly limiting an employer’s ability to offer incentives for the disclosure of an employee’s or their family’s genetic history.
-This multi-layered legal oversight ensures that the financial aspects of are viewed through the critical lenses of privacy, anti-discrimination, and individual choice.
+This multi-layered legal oversight ensures that the financial aspects of wellness programs are viewed through the critical lenses of privacy, anti-discrimination, and individual choice.

 Intermediate